Sinitta: 1986–1988: Sinitta! and "So Macho"

 In 1986, Sinitta released the single "So Macho", which debuted at 59 on the UK charts; the single remained rather low in the charts but, later that year, reached number 16, climbing to number 5 the following week.
 The subsequent week, "So Macho" reached number 2 in the UK, scoring its highest position on the charts and also giving Sinitta her first Top 3 charting single.
 "So Macho" spent the following six weeks in the Top 20 in the UK.
 Alongside this success in the UK, "So Macho" also reached the Top 20 in Sweden, Australia and Austria.
 "So Macho" subsequently became the highest-charting of Sinitta's career to date.
-Sinitta's second single "Feels Like the First Time" was far less commercially successful, charting at number 45.
-In 1987, Sinitta released the lead single from her upcoming debut album, after seeking the help of rising super-producers Stock Aitken Waterman (SAW).
+Sinitta's second single "Feels Like the First Time" was less commercially successful, charting at number 45.

+In 1987, Sinitta released the lead single from her upcoming debut album, after seeking the help of producers Stock Aitken Waterman (SAW).
 The product of that collaboration, "Toy Boy", was based on a tabloid headline about Sinitta's love life, and featured a rap written by the singer.
 It debuted at number 41 and climbed to number 4 in the UK, where it remained for three consecutive weeks.
 The single remained in the Top 20 for eight weeks.
 The track also reached number 3 in Switzerland, reaching the Top 20 in Ireland, Belgium, Sweden, Finland and Germany.
 Sinitta then released the second single from the album, "GTO"; the single reached number 15 on the UK chart.

 "GTO" also became Sinitta's first hit in Spain, reaching number 3.
 The track reached number 11 in Switzerland, number 9 in Norway and number 13 in Ireland.
 The success of the track came despite the singer initially expressing her dissatisfaction with the subject matter of the song when first presented with the idea by record label boss, Simon Cowell.
 Fearing that the title would mean nothing to her core audience of gay men and younger record buyers, Sinitta had unsuccessfully begged producers Stock Aitken Waterman to retitle the track before recording.
 Sinitta later released her debut album Sinitta!, which performed moderately, charting at number 34 in the UK.
 This album also reached number 69 in Australia.

 In 1988, Sinitta released "Cross My Broken Heart", taken from Sinitta!, which reached number 6 in the UK and number 7 in Ireland.
 The track charted at number 12 in Spain, becoming her second Top 20 single in Spain.
 Sinitta then released "I Don't Believe In Miracles", which reached number 22 in the UK.